stablecog/stablecog/README.md

 ## Optionals

-There is an `.env.example` file in the root directory.
+There is a `.env.example` file in the root directory.
 You can copy this file and rename it to `.env`.
 This will allow you to set the following optional environment variables:

 - `PUBLIC_DEFAULT_SERVER_URL`: This is the default server url (your cog's url) that the app uses to generate images if provided.
 You can still change to another server in the app by clicking the settings icon in the top right corner of the home page.
 - `PUBLIC_SUPABASE_URL`